JoeyBarenie/Final-Project-RPS/README.md

 # Final-Project
-the creation of a time crunch theme game in Godot MSCH-C220 Game Jam, April 21st, 2022
+The creation of a time crunch theme game in Godot MSCH-C220 Game Jam, April 21st, 2022

 ## Theme
 We interpreted the time crunch theme as the character having the ability to control the flow of time

 ## Game Play
-The objective for the player is to save time
-Follow the platforms, dodge enemies, and complete some parkour to find the portals to the next area
+The objective for the player is to save time Follow the platforms, dodge enemies, and complete some parkour to find the portals to the next area

 WASD - Movement